liquity/dev/README.md

 - `packages/contracts/utils/` - external Buidler and node scripts - deployment helpers, gas calculators, etc
 - `packages/contracts/mathProofs/` - core mathematical proofs of Liquity properties, and a derivation of the scalable Stability Pool staking formula

-Backend development is done in the Buidler framework, and allows Liquity to be deployed on the Buidler EVM network for fast compilation and test execution.
+Backend development is done in the Hardhat framework, and allows Liquity to be deployed on the Buidler EVM network for fast compilation and test execution.

 ### Branches

-As of 28/11/2020, the current working branch is `main`.
+As of 18/01/2021, the current working branch is `main`. `master` is out of date.

-`master` is somewhat out of date, as our CI pipeline automatically redeploys contracts to testnet from master branch, and we want users to have a chance to engage with the existing deployments.

 ## LQTY Token Architecture